 - 10 Maraschino cherries optional

-Mix cooled brewed coffee and Kahlua together.
+- Mix cooled brewed coffee and Kahlua together.

-Pour ½ of the coffee mixture on the bottom of 9X13 inch baking pan.
+- Pour ½ of the coffee mixture on the bottom of 9X13 inch baking pan.
 Place lady fingers in coffee and Kahlua mixture and turn once

-Break up cake and place evenly over soaked lady fingers.
-In a separate bowl, mix pudding with mascarpone cheese.
+- Break up cake into pieces and place evenly over soaked biscuits.

-Place soaked lady fingers over pudding mixture.
+- Place soaked lady fingers over pudding mixture.
 Spread cherries evenly over lady fingers.

-Top with whipped cream and spread evenly.
+- Top dessert with whipped cream and spread evenly.

-Garnish: sprinkle cocoa over whipped cream.
+- Sprinkle cocoa over whipped cream.
 Top with maraschino cherries, if desired.